-For sponsors that do intend to provide sponsor services for specialist sector issuers, it is important that they consider how they are able to meet our expectations: these are more particularly described in section A of $TN/714\times1$.
-It is possible that some sponsors are structured in a way which that recognises sector expertise and, as such, are able to meet this requirement relatively easily.
-However, iIn other cases, it may be necessary for the sponsor to draw together specialists from other areas of the firm, such as research analysts who may need to be wall-crossed or colleagues in different jurisdictions with expertise in a particular area.
+For sponsors that do intend to provide sponsor services for specialist sector issuers, it is important that they consider how they are able to meet our expectations: these are more particularly described in section A of TN/714.1.
+It is possible that some sponsors are structured in a way that recognises sector expertise and, as such, are able to meet this requirement relatively easily.
+In other cases, it may be necessary for the sponsor to draw together specialists from other areas of the firm, such as colleagues in different jurisdictions or with expertise in a particular area.
 In some cases a sponsor may need to consider how best to enhance existing knowledge within the firm by making use of external specialists.
 It may also be necessary for the sponsor to arrange additional training for the team involved.